wqking/eventpp/doc/introduction.md

 1. Out of memory, new memory can't be allocated.
 2. The listeners (callbacks) throw exceptions during copying, moving, comparing, or invoking.

+Almost all operations guarantee strong exception safety, which means the underlying data remains original value.
+An except is `EventQueue::process`, on exception, the remaining events will not be dispatched, and the queue becomes empty.